Charles Stuart (Canadian politician)

 Charles Allan Stuart (August 3, 1864 – March 5, 1926) was a Canadian politician and jurist in the province of Alberta.
-Born and educated in Ontario, he came west in 1897 and set up a law practice in Calgary.
+Born in Canada West and educated in the same area after it became Ontario, he came west in 1897 and set up a law practice in Calgary.
 After a failed election bid to the Legislative Assembly of the Northwest Territories, he was elected to the Calgary City Council and then to the Legislative Assembly of Alberta.
 He resigned before the end of his term in the latter body to accept a judgeship on the Supreme Court of the Northwest Territories.
 He was later appointed to the new Supreme Court of Alberta.
 He was also the first Chancellor of the University of Alberta, serving in that capacity from 1908 until his death in 1926.

 Early life

-Stuart was born in Caradoc, Ontario on August 13, 1894.
+Stuart was born in Caradoc, Canada West on August 13, 1894.
 He attended Middlesex County College and then the University of Toronto, graduating from the latter in 1891 with a gold medal in classics; he subsequently lectured there in constitutional history.
 He graduated from Osgoode Hall Law School in 1894 with a Bachelor of Laws, and was admitted to the Law Society of Upper Canada in 1896.

 He practiced briefly in Ontario before falling ill, prompting him to travel to Mexico to recuperate.
 In the spring of 1897, he travelled west to stay at his brother's ranch.
 In February 1898, he moved to Calgary and set up a law practice with Peter McCarthy, K.C.
 McCarthy died in 1901, at which time Stuart joined Sifton and Short, one of whose partners was future Premier of Alberta Arthur Sifton.